 Dreamforce 2017 opened with Marc Benioff’s opening keynote session, “We Are All Trailblazers: Customer Success In The Fourth Industrial Revolution”.

 As always, the presentation spoke at length about the new, exciting features, special releases, partnerships and other headline announcements surrounding the ever-growing Salesforce.com platform.
-However, one standout component of Marc’s presentation really got the crowd talking and set the stage for the coming week: The introduction the fourth industrial revolution (4IR).
+However, one standout component of Marc’s presentation really got the crowd talking and set the stage for the coming week: The introduction of the fourth industrial revolution (4IR).

 In a nutshell, Marc defines this concept as a new era of significant growth within the tech industry.
 He highlights amazing new advancements like AI, nanotechnology, and mobile computing, that have significantly impacted our world.